jace-ys/lab-automation/docs/protocols.md

 ## Working with Multiple Devices

-It is entirely likely that you will have more than one of the same device in your lab that you want to use with the lab automation system.
+It is entirely likely that you will have more than one of the same device in your lab that you want to use with ULAS.
 You can achieve this by running multiple instances of the service for that integration - one for each device.

 However, running multiple instances of a service means that they will all respond to the same protocol trigger - this is probably not behaviour that you want.
 To solve this, you can namespace the multiple devices by suffixing an additional name to the API version.